-4.4.1 Oil-Water Separation: The Squires Lease utilizes two gas/liquid separators that are connected to the gas gathering system.
-Only fugitive emissions are associated with the separators.

-4.4.2 Pits, Sumps and Well Cellars: The Squires Lease is equipped with eighteen well cellars.
-Well cellar emissions are reduced 70-percent for maintaining the cellars per the requirements of Rule 344.
-These emission estimates are based District P&P 6100.060 (Determination of Fugitive Hydrocarbon Emissions at Oil and Gas Facilities by the CARB/KVB Method - Modified for Revised ROC Definition).
+- 4.4.1 Gas/Liquid Separation: The Dome Lease utilizes one gas/liquid separator and two test meter vessels that are connected to the gas gathering system.
+Only fugitive emissions are associated with the separator. - 4.4.2 Pits, Sumps and Well Cellars: The Dome Lease is equipped with five well cellars.
+Well cellar emissions are reduced 70-percent for maintaining the cellar per the requirements of Rule 344.
+These emission estimates are based District P&P 6100.060 (Determination of Fugitive Hydrocarbon Emissions at Oil and Gas Facilities by the CARB/KVB Method Modified for Revised ROC Definition).
 The calculation is: